One in a Million (Guns N' Roses song)

 "One in a Million" is the eighth track on American rock band Guns N' Roses' 1988 album G N' R Lies.
-It is based on singer Axl Rose's experience of getting hustled at a Greyhound bus station when he first came to Los Angeles.
+It was based on singer Axl Rose's experience of getting hustled at a Greyhound bus station when he first came to Los Angeles.

 Composition

 "I came up with 'We tried to reach you but you were much too high,'" Rose told Mick Wall.
 "I was picturing [friends] trying to call me if, like, I disappeared or died… The chorus – 'You're one in a million' – someone said that to me once, real sarcastically.
 And it stuck with me… When I said 'Police and niggers/that's right,' that was to fuck with (band associate) Wes (Arkeen)s head.
-'Cos he couldn't believe I would write that… The chorus came about because I was getting, like, really far away; like 'Rocket Man (song)', Elton John… Like in my head.
+'Cos he couldn't believe I would write that… The chorus came about because I was getting, like, really far away; like 'Rocket Man', Elton John… Like in my head.
 Getting really far away from all my friends and family in Indiana."